-A Record of completion of competency based training in communication with people with intellectual disabilities;

-Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
-1030;

-Record of completion of competency based training in emergency procedures;

-Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures; and

-Training needed to address the unique support needs of the individual as detailed in their Documentation that each employee is eighteen (18) years of age or older
+- A Record of completion of competency based training in communication with people with intellectual disabilities; - Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
+1030; - A high school diploma or general equivalency development; - Record of completion of competency based training in emergency procedures; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures; and - Training needed to address the unique support needs of the individual as detailed in their ISP - Documentation that each employee is eighteen (18) years of age or older

-Annual
+Effective November 1, 2020, no new residential habilitation settings that exceed the occupancy limit of four (4) persons will be authorized, unless determined essential by the DDA Deputy Director.

 DDS

 Frequency of Verification:

-Initially and annually thereafter
+Initially and annually thereafter.

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 Service Type:

 Statutory Service

 Service:

 Respite

 Alternate Service Title (if any):

 Category 1: Sub-Category 1:

 09 Caregiver Support 09012 respite, in-home

 Category 2: Sub-Category 2:

 09 Caregiver Support 09011 respite, out-of-home

 Category 3: Sub-Category 3:

+П

 Service Definition (Scope):

 Category 4: Sub-Category 4: